Suggestions for Import Puppy Buyers

 In addition, anybody who wants to buy a dog or puppy needs to know about some cultural issues when dealing with Japanese breeders that I would like to categorize as the “lost in translation” point.
 I would strongly recommend using a Japanese translator who is knowledgable about dogs when expressing interest in a dog from Japan for various reasons.
 Buyers should be aware that Japanese breeders can be easily offended if you do not communicate clearly with them.
 We have one North American Branch AKIHO member who has managed to offend three different Japanese breeders due to a lack of cultural and linguistic knowledge.
 One such cultural issue that you should be aware of if you do not want to offend them is that the Japanese typically do not bargain or negotiate.
 If an esteemed Japanese breeder says their puppy is $4000, you should not say, “I’ll pay you $3000.”
 In effect, you are telling the breeder that something is wrong with their puppy, so it’s not worth $4000 (implying that the breeder lacks knowledge which is very insulting).
-Also, if a buyer wishes to purchase a show-quality puppy with the intent to breed that puppy later, the buyer has to make it crystal clear to the breeder from the beginning.
-Failure to heed this advice may lead one to get a pet-quality puppy.
+Also, if a buyer wishes to purchase a show-prospect puppy with the intent to breed that puppy later, the buyer has to make it crystal clear to the breeder from the beginning.
+Failure to heed this advice may lead one to getting a pet-quality puppy.
 I would also recommend that you clearly state that you want the AKIHO pedigree in your name for your dog or puppy.
 Do not assume you will get one.
-A good translator who knows Japanese culture can steer you away from these pitfalls.
-Google translator can be among the worst things you can use to communicate with a breeder due to its inaccuracies and limitations because no translator app can help you with cultural practices or the nuances of the Japanese language.
+A good translator who knows the Japanese culture can steer you away from these pitfalls.
+Google translator can be detrimental to communicate with a breeder due to its inaccuracies and limitations because no translator app can help you with cultural practices or the nuances of the Japanese language.

 IMPORTING JAPANESE AKITAINU FROM OTHER COUNTRIES